ckormanyos/real-time-cpp/examples/chapter10_09/readme.md

 <img src="https://render.githubusercontent.com/render/math?math=\pi">.
-Calculation progress is displayed on an LCD module of type NHD-0216K1Z-FSW-FBW-L-42862 from Newhaven Display international having two-by-sixteen characters.
+Calculation progress is displayed on an LCD module of type NHD-0216K1Z-FSW-FBW-L-42862 from Newhaven Display International having two-by-sixteen characters.
 It uses standard industry 8-bit parallel control in this example.